ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 /** Blocking sending data
  *
- *  This function transmits data, when the peripheral is configured as Master to
+ *  This function transmits data when the peripheral is configured as Master to
- *  the selected slave, and when configured as Slave transmits data to the
+ *  the selected slave and when configured as Slave transmits data to the
  *  Master.
  *
- *  This function is blocking, it will return when the transfer is complete or a
+ *  This function is blocking; it returns when the transfer is complete or a
  *  timeout event is triggered.
 The number of bytes transmitted is returned by
  *  the function after the operation is completed.
 Transmit operation cannot be
- *  cancelled or aborted.
+ *  canceled or aborted.
  *
- *  The data buffer must stay allocated during the duration of the transfer and
+ *  The data buffer must stay allocated during the duration of the transfer, and
  *  the contents must not be modified.
 The value of the specified `address` is
- *  ignored when configured in slave mode, in master mode it contains the
+ *  ignored when configured in slave mode.
+In master mode, it contains the
  *  address of the target peripheral.
 This is a 7-bit value unless 10-bit
- *  addressing is configured and supported by the target.
+ *  addressing is configured, and the target supports it.
  *
  *  When in master mode the operation consists of:
- *   - Address the slave as a Master transmitter.
+ *   - Addressing the slave as a Master transmitter.
- *   - Transmit data to the addressed slave.
+ *   - Transmitting data to the addressed slave.
- *   - Generate a STOP condition if the specified `stop` field is true.
+ *   - Generating a STOP condition if the specified `stop` field is true.
  *
  *  @param obj     The I2C object
  *  @param address 7/10-bit address (last bit is 0)
  *  @param data    The buffer for sending
  *  @param length  Number of bytes to write
- *  @param stop    If true, stop will be generated after the transfer is done *
+ *  @param stop    If true, stop is generated after the transfer is done *
  *  @note If the current platform supports multimaster operation the peripheral
- *        will perform arbitration automatically when detecting collisions and
+ *        performs arbitration automatically when detecting collisions and
- *        complete the transfer or return I2C_ERROR_ARBITRATION_LOST
+ *        completes the transfer or returns I2C_ERROR_ARBITRATION_LOST
- *        when loses arbitration.
+ *        when it loses arbitration.
  *
  *        Additional time for arbitration or clock stretching should by count
  *        by setting appropriate timeout value.
  *
- *        When no transmision timeout was set by the user the default timeout value will
+ *        When no transmission timeout is set by the user the default timeout value is
- *        be used.
-It will count one additional byte for addressing stage:
+ *        used.
+It counts one additional byte for addressing stage:
  *        default_timeout = (length + 1) * byte_timeout.
  *
  *  @return
- *      zero or non-zero - Number of written bytes
+ *      zero or nonzero - Number of written bytes
  *      negative - I2C_ERROR_XXX status
  */
 int32_t i2c_write(i2c_t *obj, uint16_t address, const uint8_t *data, uint32_t length, bool stop);

 /** Blocking reading data
  *
- *  This function receives data, when the peripheral is configured as Master
+ *  This function receives data when the peripheral is configured as Master
- *  from the selected slave, and when configured as Slave from the Master.
+ *  from the selected slave and when configured as Slave from the Master.
  *
- *  This function is blocking, it will return when the transfer is complete or a
+ *  This function is blocking; it returns when the transfer is complete or a
  *  timeout event is triggered.
 The number of bytes received is returned by
  *  the function after the operation is completed.
 Receive operation cannot be
- *  cancelled or aborted.
+ *  canceled or aborted.
  *
- *  When in master mode the operation consists of:
+ *  When in master mode, the operation consists of:
- *   - Address the slave as a Master receiver.
+ *   - Addressing the slave as a Master receiver.
- *   - Receive data from the addressed slave.
+ *   - Receiving data from the addressed slave.
- *   - Generate a STOP condition if the specified `stop` field is true.
+ *   - Generating a STOP condition if the specified `stop` field is true.
  *
  *  @param obj     The I2C object
  *  @param address 7/10-bit address (last bit is 1)
  *  @param data    The buffer for receiving
  *  @param length  Number of bytes to read
- *  @param stop    If true, stop will be generated after the transfer is done *
+ *  @param stop    If true, stop is generated after the transfer is done *
  *  @note If the current platform supports multimaster operation the peripheral
- *        will perform arbitration automatically when detecting collisions and
+ *        performs arbitration automatically when detecting collisions and
- *        complete the transfer or return I2C_ERROR_ARBITRATION_LOST
+ *        completes the transfer or returns I2C_ERROR_ARBITRATION_LOST
- *        when loses arbitration.
+ *        when it loses arbitration.
  *
  *        Additional time for arbitration or clock stretching should by count
  *        by setting appropriate timeout value.
  *
- *        When no transmision timeout was set by the user the default timeout value will
+ *        When no transmission timeout is set by the user the default timeout value is
- *        be used.
-It will count one additional byte for addressing stage:
+ *        used.
+It counts one additional byte for addressing stage:
  *        default_timeout = (length + 1) * byte_timeout.
  *
  *  @return
- *      zero or non-zero - Number of written bytes
+ *      zero or nonzero - Number of written bytes
  *      negative - I2C_ERROR_XXX status
  */
 int32_t i2c_read(i2c_t *obj, uint16_t address, uint8_t *data, uint32_t length, bool stop);